Sensitivity of Filter Kernels and Robustness Bounds to Transition and Measurement Kernel Perturbations in Partially Observable Stochastic Control: Introduction

-{\bf Continuity and Robustness in POMDPs to Incorrect Transition Kernels.} Robustness and continuity properties with respect to transition kernels, cost functions, and observation channels are essential for the analysis of stochastic control and POMDPs, particularly in data-driven and approximation settings.
-Several studies \cite{kara2020robustness,KaraYuksel2021Chapter,kara2022robustness} established robust convergence results for dynamic programming under model mismatch in transition kernels and cost functions.
-They demonstrated that under weak continuity assumptions on the transition kernels and continuity in total variation for observation channels, robustness holds; however, convergence does not generally hold under mere weak or setwise convergence unless these stronger conditions are imposed.
+{\bf Continuity and Robustness in POMDPs to Incorrect Transition Kernels.} In the context of MDPs there have been several studies on robustness to model mismatch including \cite{gordienko2008discounted, gordienko2009average,Lan81,hernandez2012adaptive,kara2020robustness,KaraYuksel2021Chapter,kara2022robustness} as well as the closely related distibutionally robust formulation (see e.g. \cite{blanchet2016,esfahani2015}).
+Since we convergence is closely related to POMDPs, \cite{kara2020robustness,KaraYuksel2021Chapter,kara2022robustness} established that under weak continuity assumptions on the transition kernels and continuity in total variation for observation channels, robustness holds; however, convergence does not generally hold under mere weak or setwise convergence unless these stronger conditions are imposed.
+Total variation leads to strong bounds as reported in \cite[Appendix A.2 and Theorem 2.5]{kara2020near}, also in this direction a recent contribution \cite[Theorem 15.11]{Kri25} obtains a robustness result involving total variation distance of the kernels.

-{\bf Robustness to Incorrect Priors.} Robustness to incorrect priors has also been extensively studied. \cite{KYSICONPrior} and \cite{MYRobustControlledFS} proved that under filter stability and total variation continuity of observation channels, POMDP problems are robust with respect to initialization errors.
-In particular, under universal filter stability, the average cost optimization problem becomes completely robust to prior mismatches, with performance deviations bounded by the span semi-norm of the value function.
-This result is further strengthened in \cite{demirci2023average}, showing that in the presence of universal filter stability, initialization errors have no effect on the optimal average cost under some condition.